rominf/nim-hostname/README.md

 # nim-hostname
-Nim library to get/set hostname
+Nim library to get/set a hostname